-To operate, simply press and release the programmed HomeLink[®] button.
-Activation will now occur for the trained device (i.e., garage door opener, gate operator, security system, entry door lock, home/office lighting, etc.) The hand-held transmitter of the device may also be used at any time.
+To operate, press and release the programmed HomeLink[®] button.
+Activation will now occur for the trained device (i.e., garage door opener, gate operator, security system, entry door lock, home/office lighting, etc.,) The handheld transmitter of the device may also be used at any time.

-Reprogramming A Single HomeLink® Button To reprogram a channel that has been previously trained, follow these steps:
+Reprogramming A Single HomeLink[®] Button

+To reprogram a channel that has been previously trained, follow these steps:

-1. Turn the ignition switch to the ON/RUN position.
+1. Place the ignition in the RUN position.